 Oy vey!
 Where do I begin?
 I’m a born and bred New Yorker transplanted to small-town Essex.
 I became a teacher by accident.
-I stayed out of stubborn determination (and parenthood).
-I succeeded because I used my painful journey of being a foreigner in an incomprehensible and inflexible social institution to help kids who were or felt different.
+I stayed out of stubborn determination.
+I succeeded because I used my painful journey of being a foreigner to help kids who were or felt different.

 I made huge mistakes.
-I was a nightmare for the people that managed me or worked with me.
 I kept going.
 I got better.
-I kept hold of my unique perspective and valued it in the face of lots of cultural static.
-I got on people’s nerves.
-I got a Masters to back up my mouth.
+I kept hold of my unique perspective and valued it.
+I got on some people’s nerves.
+I got a Masters to back up my opinions.
 I moved to a London school where suddenly I fit better, faced bigger challenges and began to gain some humility.

-I was asked to train as a Special Educational Needs Co-ordinator to do my job (and another person’s job) better.
+I was asked to train as a Special Educational Needs Co-ordinator to do my job better.
 I accepted.
-I worked 11-hour days to be of service to a tough and complex community.
+I worked 11-hour days to be of service to a tough and complex London community.
 I experienced things that changed me forever.
-I moved on to preserve my health, my marriage and my family.
-I face different challenges at another school now.
+I have faced different challenges at each school I have served.
 But I am a better teacher with more perspective, more humility and a much bigger arsenal of secret weapons and effective approaches.

 I’m still a New Yorker.
-I’m still a pain in the ass(et).
+I’m still a pain.
 BUT I am an absolute asset to any school, any classroom, any set of students or parents, anybody I train and, now, to you.
 Read my blog.
 Enjoy.
 Go forth.
 Kick butt.
 Conquer ignorance.
 ‘Nuff said.

 Laura Tarantini-Amor, EAL Made Easy